 Friday, December 26, 2014

 I made this for a HUGE sea otter fan, and I came across this wonderful image from Rachel Huddleston / Miss Rach, she has some great digital whimsical animals.
 Here is the image Sea Otter Love made into a plaque for my sons bedroom door :

 A close up of this adorable little sea otter x

 The otter is colored with copics and prisma colored pencils :)

-We actually gave a donation to the World Wildlife Foundation this year, for the protection of these animals and their environments.
+I actually gave a donation to the World Wildlife Foundation this year, for the protection of these animals and their environments.
 It was nice to give to a cause like this rather than buy more stuff !

 Thanks for stopping by x

 The title for this weeks challenge at Wicked Wednesday atc challenge blog is either Happy Holidays or Silver and Gold.
 I think I have both pretty well covered here.